Gouravkumar08/LibraryBackend/README.md

 # 📚 Online Library Management System

-This is a full-stack web application that allows users to manage a digital library.
+This is a Backend for web application that allows users to manage a digital library.
 It includes:

 - 📘 A **Spring Boot backend** with CRUD operations and integration with **Gemini API** to generate AI-powered book taglines/summaries.
-- 💻 A **React.js frontend** styled with **Tailwind CSS**, allowing users to browse books, view details, and generate AI insights.

 ---